M4kuro/budget_cloud_solution/README.md

 ### 🚧 Project Status: **In Development**

 ### **Overview**
-This project provides an **automated inventory monitoring system** using AWS services.
+This project provides an **automated inventory monitoring system** using only free tier AWS services.
 It tracks stock levels in **real-time** and generates **weekly summary reports**.

 ---